 A strong password is your first line of defense against intruders and imposters.
+Scroll down for a video based on these tips.

 Don’t just use one password.
 It’s possible that someone working at a site where you use that password could pass it on or use it to break into your accounts at other sites.